Frequently Asked Questions

 How does the board stick to your feet?

-The board doesn’t stick to your feet.
+The board doesn’t stick to your feet!
 Gravity, balance, and skill is what keeps the rider on the board as you ride down the mountain.
-Just like skateboarding or surfing, if you are riding a properly shaped and designed board, there is no need for bindings, ropes, magnets, skyhooks, or any other gimmick to make the board stick to your feet.
+Just like skateboarding or surfing, if you are riding a properly shaped and designed board, there is no need for bindings, ropes, magnets, skyhooks, or any other gimmick to make the board “stick to your feet”.
+Gravity and balance keeps the rider on the board while on the ground and when it comes to catching air the design of our boards allows the rider to “ollie” or pop off the lip of a jump, cliff, or even flat ground.
+It’s this “ollie” technique that will keep that board on your feet while in the air.
+This requires some technique, practice, and muscle memory, just like doing an ollie on a skateboard.
+Catching air and dropping cliffs on your powsurfer is much more difficult than catching air on a snowboard, and therefore much more rewarding!

 How deep does the powder have to be?

-It depends on the density of the snow and the steepness of the slope.
-If the quality of the snow is very dense and heavy, you can ride your Grassroots Powsurfer in as little as 3-4 inches on most slopes.
-If only an inch or two, you will want to pick very mellow slopes to ride.
-Lighter snow densities require a bit more snow depth 4-5 inches or more is ideal, and this varies depending on which model of powsurfer you own.
-In very deep snow, your powsurfer will float better than most snowboards.
+This depends on the density of the snow and the steepness of the slope as well as the length of board you are riding.
+If the quality of the snow is very dense and heavy, you can ride most Grassroots Powsurfersvin as little as 3-4 inches on most slopes.
+If only an inch or two, or if you are riding very dense slush you will want to pick very mellow slopes to ride and the shorter boards are a wiser choice here.
+Lighter snow densities require a bit more snow depth for good control.
+5-6 inches or more is ideal when riding medium to steeper slopes and the average sized rider would want at least a 140cm length powsurfer.

 How long does it take to learn to powsurf?